Geography of Ireland: Islands and peninsulas

 Achill Island, off the west coast, is the largest of Ireland's offshore islands.
 Achill is inhabited, and is permanently connected to the mainland by a bridge.
 Some of the next largest islands are the Aran Islands, off the coast of southern Connacht, host to an Irish-speaking community, or Gaeltacht.
 Valentia Island off the Iveragh peninsula is also one of Ireland's larger islands, and is relatively settled, as well as being connected by a bridge at its southeastern end.
 Omey Island, off the coast of Connemara, is a tidal island.

 Some of the best-known peninsulas in Ireland are in Counties Cork and Kerry: the Dingle peninsula, the Iveragh peninsula and the Beara peninsula.
 Other promontories outside the southwest include the Fanad (Fannet Head), Mullet Peninsula, the Old Head of Kinsale, Hook Head, Howth Head and the Cooley Peninsula.
 The Inishowen peninsula in County Donegal includes Ireland's most northerly point, Malin Head, and several towns, including Buncrana on Lough Swilly, Carndonagh and Moville on Lough Foyle.

 Ireland's most northerly undisputed land feature is Inishtrahull island, off Malin Head.
 Rockall Island lies farther north but its status is disputed, being claimed by the United Kingdom, Republic of Ireland, Denmark (on behalf of the Faroe Islands) and Iceland.
 The most southerly point is the Fastnet Rock.

 The Hebrides off Scotland and Anglesey off Wales were grouped with Ireland ("Hibernia") by the Greco-Roman geographer Ptolemy.

 Forests

-Ireland, like the neighbouring Great Britain, was once covered in forest.
-Clearing of forests began in the Neolithic Age and accelerated following the Tudor Conquest, resulting in forest cover of only 1% by the start of the twentieth century.
+Like much of Atlantic Europe, Ireland was once covered in temperate rainforest.
+Deforestation began in the Neolithic Age with the arrival of early farmers and the introduction of agriculture, and accelerated following the Plantations of Ireland, resulting in forest cover of only 1% by the end of the nineteenth century.
 As of 2017, total tree cover in the Republic of Ireland stood at 11% of land area but the figure for native forest stood at just 2% in 2018, the third lowest in Europe, behind Iceland and Malta.
 Of the 172 countries assessed, Ireland has the sixth most degraded forest landscape in the world.